brainglobe/brainrender/README.md

+## Mouse brain-specific
+Some of brainrenders functionality is specific to the atlases based on the Allen mouse brain atlas.
+This includes functionality to render publicly available as well as user-generated data.

-## Publicly available datasets
+### Publicly available datasets
 Brainrender can be used to download a visualize a neuroanatomical data from several publicly available datasets based on the Allen Atlas of the mouse brain.
 Anatomical and projection data is downloaded from the  Allen Brain Atlas [reference atlas](http://atlas.brain-map.org) and [connectivity atlas](http://connectivity.brain-map.org) using the Allen [API](http://help.brain-map.org/display/api/Allen%2BBrain%2BAtlas%2BAPI)
 (© 2015 Allen Institute for Brain Science.
 Allen Brain Atlas API.
 Available from: [https://brain-map.org/api/index.html](https://brain-map.org/api/index.html)) ([1], [2]).

-`Brainrender` can also be used to download and render neurons morphological data from Janelia's [mouse light](https://www.janelia.org/project-team/mouselight) database (see the [neurons browser](http://ml-neuronbrowser.janelia.org)).
+Brainrender can also be used to download and visualise gene expression data from the Allen database and neurons morphological data from Janelia's [mouse light](https://www.janelia.org/project-team/mouselight) project (see the [neurons browser](http://ml-neuronbrowser.janelia.org)).
 [3]